brunosag/terraINF/README.md

 <img src="https://user-images.githubusercontent.com/97703272/232647711-a6a438f0-9415-48c1-9033-53b0c1888090.png" align="left" width="450">

-By selecting the "Start Game" option, a splash screen is shown with the number of the level to be played.
+By selecting the "Start Game" option, a splash screen appears with the number of the level to be played.

 <br clear="left">